We are not accepting new families for adoption services in Pakistan due to the increasingly long wait time to receive placement of a child.

 Who Does What?

 One of New Beginnings’ roles as the primary provider is to coordinate the process.
 In doing so we assure the adoption services are done according to the laws and regulations of Pakistan, USCIS and the state you reside.
 Once the Home Study is approved, New Beginnings will file the I-600A.
 In Pakistan, you will need to work with a licensed orphanage.
 Do not identify a child for guardianship who is not in an orphanage.
 The orphanage will present a child for consideration.
 When filing the petition with the court, you will need a Pakistani attorney or representative.
 New Beginnings will cooperate with the attorney to assure the documents and information provided is acceptable under the Hague and USCIS.
-Once the court order is issued, (sometime called the no objection certificate) New Beginnings will assist with the filing of the I-600.
+Once the court order is issued, (sometimes called the no-objection certificate) New Beginnings will assist with the filing of the I-600.
 After the child has immigrated, New Beginnings will supervise post-placement services.
-Once you are ready for finalization the adoption in the U.S., an adoption attorney will be needed.
+Once you are ready for finalization of the adoption in the U.S., an adoption attorney will be needed.
 For more on the Steps in the Process, click here.